VoiNetwork/voi-swarm/docs/installation/installation.md

 !!! tip
     Start here if you are new to Voi and want to set up a new Voi node.
-    During the process you will be asked for a few details to set up your node, and where we have automated as much as possible.
+    During the process, you will be asked for a few details to set up your node, and where we have automated as much as possible.

 To set up a new Voi node, run the following command: